olivierhagolle/Start_maja/Readme.md

 repL2  =/mnt/data/SENTINEL2/L2A_MAJA
 repMaja=/mnt/data/home/petruccib/Install-MAJA/maja/core/1.0/bin/maja
 ```
-repCode is where Start_maja.py is stored, together with the DTM, userconf and GIPP directories
+- repCode is where Start_maja.py is stored, together with the DTM, userconf and GIPP directories
-repWork is a directory to store the temporary files
+- repWork is a directory to store the temporary files
-repL1 is where to find the L1C data (without the site name which is added aferward)
+- repL1 is where to find the L1C data (without the site name which is added aferward)
+  - Les produits SAFE doivent donc être stockés à l'emplacement suivant : repL1  = repL1/site
-repL2 is for the L2A data (without the site name which is added aferward)
+- repL2 is for the L2A data (without the site name which is added aferward)
-repMAJA is where the Maja binary code is
+- repMAJA is where the Maja binary code is

-- Here is an example of command line
+Here is an example of command line
 ```
 Usage   : python ./start_maja.py -f <folder_file>-c <context> -t <tile name> -s <Site Name> -d <start date>
 Example : python ./start_maja.py -f folders.txt -c nominal -t 31TFJ -s Avignon -d 20170101